RockurDev/YouTube-Comments-Parser/README.md

     Cleaned comments are stored in data_sync/comments_{video_id}.txt.

 ### File Structure
-- `main_async.py`: Asynchronous version of the YouTube comments parser.
+- `main_async.py`: Asynchronous version of the YouTube comments collector.
-- `main_sync.py`: Synchronous version of the YouTube comments parser.
+- `main_sync.py`: Synchronous version of the YouTube comments collector.
 - `links.txt`: File where users paste YouTube video URLs for parsing.
 - `data_async/`: Directory where cleaned comments are stored (for async version).
 - `data_sync/`: Directory where cleaned comments are stored (for sync version).